Why do we need armed forces? What do they do?

-A. In most cases, initial training takes place at your chosen unit and at CVHQ REME, Bordon in Hampshire.
+A. In most cases, initial training takes place at your chosen unit.
 After that, further training and service could be anywhere in the UK, or even abroad.

 Q Supposing there’s a national emergency?

 A. This is the liability to call-out on a Queen’s Order in the event of an emergency that could affect our national security.
 In certain circumstances, the Secretary of State can also authorise call-out for peacekeeping, humanitarian or disaster relief operations, but not for civil disorder in the UK.